Tim Howard: Colorado Rapids

-On March 20, 2016, it was announced that Howard would return to MLS, signing a three-and-a-half-year deal with the Colorado Rapids and becoming available when the MLS transfer window opens on July 4.
+On March 20, 2016, it was announced that Howard would return to MLS and sign a three-and-a-half-year deal with the Colorado Rapids.
+He would join the team after the MLS transfer window opened on July 4.
 On June 28, Howard was given the number 1 jersey as he appeared in his first press conference with the club.
 On November 6, 2016, Howard saved two penalty kicks – with a third also being sent off the crossbar – against the LA Galaxy to send Colorado to the Western Conference Championship.

 On January 22, 2019, Howard announced the 2019 Major League Soccer season would be his final season as a professional player.
 He retired in October 2019.

 Memphis 901

-On March 4, 2020, Howard announced his return to professional soccer, signing a playing contract with Memphis 901 FC in the USL Championship, where he also serves as sporting director and minority owner.
+On March 4, 2020, Howard announced his return to professional soccer, signing a playing contract with Memphis 901 in the USL Championship, where he also served as sporting director and minority owner.
+Howard stepped down as sporting director for Memphis 901 on June 19, 2024.